Dhii/php-project/README.md

     docker-compose run --rm test vendor/bin/psalm
     ```

-  Will also be run automatically on CI.
+    * Will also be run automatically on CI.
+    * PHPStorm integration config included.

 - **PHPCS**